stacks-network/docs/src/pages/stacks-blockchain/wire-format.md

 Notes:

-- The payer key should be an owner key for an existing name, since Blockstack users can subscribe to announcements from specific name-owners.
+- The payer key should be an owner key for an existing name, since Stacks users can subscribe to announcements from specific name-owners.

 ### NAMESPACE_PREORDER